 2 – The Curriculum is Basically the Same at Every Driving School

-As far as getting “the right” school, they’re all pretty much the same, as far as what they teach.
-Driving schools in West Michigan all emphasize getting your kid to drive safely for a lifetime.
+As far as getting “the right” school, they’re all pretty much the same, as far as the content they teach.
+Driver education programs follow the state-mandated curriculum.
+Driving schools in West Michigan all aim to teach your kid to drive safely for a lifetime.

-Driving schools emphasize defensive techniques, which teaches them how to drive smartly and avoid accidents, even if they are not in the wrong.
+Driving schools emphasize defensive techniques, which teaches drivers how to drive smartly and avoid accidents, even if they are not in the wrong.
 Some specifics may be: